 Burger Week and Taco Week are also good times to cash in on great deals at restaurants and enjoy a cheap dinner out.

 Some of the best money-saving restaurant deals are weekly specials – such as Taco Tuesday or Burger Night.
 These are great nights for dining out on a budget!
 Oftentimes, the single-item discounts are priced at 50% off – or more!

-Just make sure you know exactly which items are discounted because it is usually very specific.
+When you partake in these cheap meals out, just make sure you know exactly which items are discounted because it is usually very specific.

 Furthermore, make sure what you are getting is, in fact, a deal; some restaurants just use the discount as a gimmick.
 For example, a restaurant in my hometown offers a $5 Burger Night – but the burger comes without sides.
 If you add a side of fries, it is an extra $4 – or $9 total for the meal…which is the same price as the burger and fries on the normal menu.